JayyDoesDev/JayyDoesDev/README.md

 ### Hi there I'm J_DDev 👋
-I am Backend Developer studying Computer Science and Engineering.
+I am a Backend Developer studying Computer Science and Engineering.
 On my free time I make bots on different platforms (Mainly Discord).
 I am also a Verified Bot Developer and I also like to work with friends on projects.

 ## Projects